drwaterman/python-endpoint/README.md

 To start the REST server in dev mode, run:

 ```
-hug -f api.py
+python api.py
 ```

-This will start a server on port 8000.
-Navigate your browser to http://localhost:8000 and documentation of the endpoints appears.
+This will start a server on port 5000.
+Navigate your browser to http://localhost:5000/metrics and the hard-coded response should appear.

-To try out the POST endpoint, you can use `curl` or the Python `requests` library.
+To try out the `/similarity_score` POST endpoint, you can use `curl` or the Python `requests` library.

 ## Testing